JasonMFry/hamptons_hospital_ehr_user_manual/user_manual.md

 hospital by choosing a strong password.
 I highly recommend navigating to [random word generator](https://randomwordgenerator.com/) and let it generate 3-5 random words for you as your password.
-You will need to include a number and a capital letter.

 To change your password, click on your username.
 This will create a button called "My Account", click on that, then click on the large